ren/wethreeproveys.com/_posts/2013-10-04-feeling_blue.markdown

 So Moose likes to go to preschool twice a week, for about 45 minutes total.
 The biggest benefits are; 1.
 Dad has the illusion of free time, and 2.
 Eli makes sure to get updated with the disease of the week.

-So, around midnight we heard one stuffed up little moose sorting around.
+So, around midnight we heard one stuffed up little moose snorting around.
 The rest of the night, some number of us divisible by 2 or 3 to a whole number, were wide awake.
 Finally, with everyone back to sleep, Moose woke up and between pouty sad snuffles, flashed a few huge super tired smiles to let me know not to worry, we'd still be able to play today.

 ![](/images/PA040146.jpg "Walkin.")
 \[Daddy, lets pretend to be wet glazed doughnut monsters today.\]